 - Line two 12-cup muffin tins with cupcake papers

-- Mix together the cake flour, baking powder, and salt into a medium bowl; set aside
+- Mix together the flour, baking powder, and salt into a medium bowl; set aside

 - In a small bowl, mix food coloring and cocoa powder to form a thin paste without lumps; set aside

-- In a large bowl, mix butter and sugar together until light and fluffy, about three minutes
+- In a large bowl, beat butter and sugar together until light and fluffy, about three minutes

-- Add one third of the flour mixture to the butter mixture, beat well, then beat in half of the buttermilk Beat in another third of flour mixture, then second half of buttermilk
+- Add one third of the flour mixture to the butter mixture, beat well, then beat in half of the buttermilk Beat in another third of flour mixture, then second half of buttermilk.
+End with the remaining flour mixture.
+Mix until combined.

 - Add vinegar mixture to the cake batter and stir well to combine